 Encampment Cove Camp is located in the centre of the island on the western side (before you hit the isthmus), and is a fantastic spot to check out if you have a day to spare.

-Best visited on bike to save time, the ride out there is gorgeous, cutting through eucalypt forest and beaches while passing old convict ruins.
+Best visited on bike to save time, the ride out there is gorgeous, cutting through eucalypt forest and sandy beaches while passing old convict ruins.

 It’s a dirt road the whole way, so easy enough to navigate and you can’t get lost.
 You’ll also past Frenchs Farm, which is worth a detour and bit of exploration of the shearing shed.